ChaoZhang1998/Speech2Draw/README.md

 # Speech2Draw
-Speech and Guess What will Draw on the Screen
+Speech and Guess Who is Drawing on the Screen.